beet-software/dorm/README.md

 The engine still uses Firebase.
-The generated code handles the mapping, identity, and repository boundary so that the same application operation can also be backed by Memory, PostgreSQL, MongoDB, Firestore, HTTP, or SQLite.
+The generated code handles the mapping, identity, and repository boundary so that the same application operation can also be backed by an in-memory engine, PostgreSQL, MongoDB, Firestore, HTTP, or SQLite.

 This does not require replacing the Firebase client.
 Native Firebase calls can remain beside dORM whenever a Firebase-specific feature is the right choice.